 Theodore Roethke, "In Praise of Prairie" (1941), The Far Field (1964).
+A great poet from-and of -the American heartland.

-William Shakespeare (1564""1616).
+William Shakespeare (1564-1616).
 Take your pick.
 Here's mine: Hamlet, Romeo and Juliet, Julius Caesar, Macbeth, King Lear, Henry V, A Midsummer Night's Dream, Much Ado About Nothing, The Tempest, A Winter's Tale, As You Like It, Twelfth Night.
 And then there are the sonnets.
 Read all of them you can.
 Hey, they're only fourteen lines long.
 I particularly like sonnet 73, but there are lots of wonderful sonnets in there.